 He went into that event 410th in the world, but when he won the 2019 Sanderson Farms Championship, making a 15-foot birdie putt on the final green and beating Sungjae Im in a play-off, he was up to 108th.
-He duly finished in the top 10 of the 2020 FedEx Cup points list to secure a return to The Open.
+He duly finished in the top 10 of the 2020 FedEx Cup points list to secure a return to The Open in 2021.

 Munoz won two tournaments while at the University of North Texas and turned professional in 2015.
 Then came two victories on the Latinoamerica Tour and in February 2016, playing on a sponsor’s invitation at home in Bogota, he captured the Web.com circuit’s Club Colombia Championship.